 It is an honor to help plan this valuable institution’s future.

-Sarah has also been a TV writer and producer for 15 years.
-And she has served on volunteer committees for both the Hampshire College Alumni Association and the Writers Guild of America.
+Sarah has been a TV writer and producer since 2002 and she has served on volunteer committees for both the Hampshire College Alumni Association and the Writers Guild of America.